Pinag-iingat ng Bureau of Immigration (BI) ang mga Filipino overseas workers (OFW) na mapapaso na ang kontrata sa kanilang mga employer.

 Recent News

-The Philippine Amusement and Gaming Corporation (PAGCOR) today announced the early return of its highly
+The Philippine Amusement and Gaming Corporation (PAGCOR) today warned the public about an alarming scam

-The Philippine Amusement and Gaming Corporation (PAGCOR) today said its revenues hit a new record
+The Philippine Amusement and Gaming Corporation (PAGCOR) today reiterated its support for the country’s Special

 Mezzanine Floor Richwell Center